Local uniqueness of the Black String with small circle size

 \section{Scalar field analysis}

 In this section we study our toy problem of a scalar with a fixed potential on $\R^2 \times S^1$ (more precisely, a large compact set with boundary therein).
-In \cite{Albertini2024}, numerical solutions independent of the $S^1$-variable on numerical solutions that are non-constant in the $S^1$-variable were exhibited.
+In \cite{Albertini2024}, numerical solutions independent of the $S^1$-variable were exhibited.
 However, heuristics suggest that for small circle size, all solutions must be independent of the $S^1$-variable, and that was already shown to be the case in the reference.
 Here, we give an alternative proof for this fact.

 To this end, fix $R>0$ and let $X_L=B^2(R) \times S^1_L$, where $B^2(R) \subset \mathbb{R}^2$ denotes the two-dimensional ball of radius $R$ and $S^1_L=[0,L]/\sim$ is the circle of length $L$, cf. \cref{equation:spaces-abuse-of-notation}.
 Often we will denote points in $X_L$ as $(x,z) \in X_L$ with $x \in B^2(R)$ and $z \in S^1_L$ and $r=|x|$.